Tom Schweich: Missouri Auditor

 In 2010, Schweich sought and won the Republican nomination for Missouri State Auditor, defeating Missouri State Representative Allen Icet with 58.6% of the vote.

 In the general election, he faced incumbent and Democratic nominee Susan Montee.
 Schweich defeated Montee on November 2, 2010, with a 51% to 45% margin of victory.

 Schweich made history in the 2014 election when the Democratic party failed to field a candidate against him.
-The race marks the first time in 144 years that a Republican has run for a Missouri statewide office without any Democratic opposition.
+The race marked the first time in 144 years that a Republican had run for a Missouri statewide office without any Democratic opposition.
 Democrats attributed Schweich's implementation of an anti-embezzlement program, rapid response team, and grading system, strong fundraising numbers, and broad bipartisan support of his audits as reasons why he did not draw Democratic opposition for re-election.
 In the general election, he was re-elected with 73% of the vote to Libertarian Sean O'Toole's 20% and Constitution nominee Rodney Farthing's 7%.